 In 1997, he moved to Houston to assume the position of Central Profit Center Manager, and then MidContinent Business Unit Asset Support Manager.
 In these roles, he was responsible for operations across seven states from Alaska & the Rockies to South Texas & the Gulf Coast.Mike’s positions with the Exploration & Production Technology Company began with the Chevron – Texaco merger in late 2001.
 His initial role was the North America Account Manager, responsible for strategic technology focus areas – providing coordination between the technology company, the strategic business units in the operating company, and the key external technology providers for ChevronTexaco.
 He moved into the i-field position in late 2002, and the new UWT role was created in 2010.

-John W. McDonald is vice president and chief technology officer of Chevron Corporation, a position he assumed in January 2008.
+John W. McDonald was the vice president and chief technology officer of Chevron Corporation, a position he assumed in January 2008.
 He is the corporate officer responsible for Chevron’s three technology companies: Energy Technology, Information Technology and Technology Ventures.
 In this role, he manages the research, development and integrated application of technology throughout the company’s worldwide business activities.
 McDonald is a member of Chevron’s Strategy and Planning Committee and Management Committee.

 Previously, McDonald served as vice president of Strategic Planning for Chevron Corporation.
 He was responsible for advising senior corporate executives in setting strategic direction for the company, allocating capital and other resources, determining operating unit performance measures and targets, and reviewing and undertaking significant mergers, acquisitions and divestitures.